aswiniab/blog/_posts/2020-07-26-how-to-model-stock-price.markdown

 Occasionaly, assets gets mispriced in the market – either overvalued or undervalued – for a brief period of time.
 Market action would eventually correct the situation, moving price back to its fair market value.
 To an arbitrageur, temporarily mispriced securities represent a short-term opportunity to profit, virtually without risk.
 A model that estimates the fair market price of a stock helps an arbitrageur to purchase the stock when they are priced lower than their fair price and sell later at a profit.
 Such a model is based on Arbitrage Pricing Theory (APT) that holds that an asset’s returns can be forecasted with the linear relationship of an asset’s expected returns and the macroeconomic factors that affect the asset’s risk.
 The expected return is the profit or loss an investor anticipates on an investment, usually expressed in percentage.

-Let us try to develop a model for returns on Microsoft stock.

 ### 2. What factors affect the stock price?

 Several studies have been conducted on factors that could affect stock returns.
-There are various factors that affect the stock price and they vary for the stock depending on factors like industry, technology involved etc.The following factors have been identified to have a potential impact on stock price of Microsoft:
+There are various factors that affect the stock price and they vary for the stock depending on factors like industry, technology involved etc. In this article, let us look at the factors that affect the stock price of Microsoft.
+The following factors have been identified to have a potential impact on Microsoft stock price:

 *Table1:Factors affecting stock price and their potential impact*